 More information on NGOs in Sub-Saharan Africa

-Australia has been responsive to Africa’s humanitarian needs.
+The Foreign Policy White Paper points to the Australian Government’s increased commitment to humanitarian action investing in strategic, multi-year assistance packages for countries experiencing protracted crisis.
+Australia continues to be responsive to Africa’s humanitarian needs.
 DFAT monitors and responds to humanitarian situations based on the needs of people affected, the situation on the ground and our capacity to respond.

 In 2016-17, Australia provided $94.3 million in humanitarian funding to crises in Africa.